 I’ve been wanting to create some caramel apples that had a little poisonous appeal.

-So, today I’m sharing a post on my spooky caramel apples.
+So, today I’m sharing how I made my spooky caramel apples.

 I think these caramel apples are well fit to feed and poison a princess.
 Hahaha!